supervisely/developer-portal/app-development/neural-network-integration/inference/semantic-segmentation.md

 3. Runs inference on a demo image
 4. Visualizes predictions on top of the input image

-The entire integration Python script can be found in [GitHub repository](https://github.com/supervisely-ecosystem/integrate-pose-estim-model) for this tutorial.
+The entire integration Python script takes only 👍 **90 lines** of code (including comments) and can be found in [GitHub repository](https://github.com/supervisely-ecosystem/integrate-sem-seg-model) for this tutorial.

 ## Implementation details

-To integrate pose estimation model, you need to subclass **`sly.nn.inference.PoseEstimation`** and implement 3 methods:
+To integrate semantic segmentation model, you need to subclass **`sly.nn.inference.SemanticSegmentation`** and implement 3 methods:

 * `load_on_device` method for downloading the weights and initializing the model on a specific device.
 Takes a `model_dir` argument, that is a directory for all model files (like configs, weights, etc).
 The second argument is a `device` - a `torch.device` like `cuda:0`, `cpu`.
 * `get_classes` method should return a list of class names (strings) that model can predict.
 * `predict`.
 The core implementation of a model inference.
-It takes a path to an image and inference settings as arguments, applies the model inference to the image and returns a list of predictions (which are `sly.nn.PredictionKeypoints` objects).
+It takes a path to an image and inference settings as arguments, applies the model inference to the image and returns a list of predictions (which are `sly.nn.PredictionSegmentation` objects).

 ### Overall structure